AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #39

-Retry logic with exponential backoff
+Retry logic with exponential backoff done

 Per-specialist retry policy.
 Configurable max retries, base delay, jitter.
 Audit logged.